Conus shikamai

 Conus shikamai is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Description

 The size of the shell varies between 40 mm and 70 mm.

 Distribution

-This marine species occurs off Taiwan, the Philippines and Indonesia.
+This marine species is primarily discovered in the tropical waters of the In-Pacific, around Taiwan, the Philippines and Indonesia.